dashqua/fem_1/README.md

 - About the wing, I am studying the NACA0012 airfoil which is available [here](http://airfoiltools.com/airfoil/details?airfoil=n0012-il)
 - I use a collection of fortran tools, originally provided in my training and based of some fortran libs and GMSH meshtool.
 All the credits are mentionned in the code

 I modified some parts of the code and tidied the directory.
 It is still not as modular as I want it to be because in one hand the module management (library + some other ones..) are a bit messy for me and in another hand the code has still to be modified to handle different mesh options.
-Those are axis of improvment, feel free to do so
+Those are axis of improvment, feel free to do so.

 ## Reqs